-Since its inception, about Two Thousand (2000) young people from across the globe have met to discuss some of the world’s toughest challenges whiles valuable skills such as leadership skills, researching and debating skills; writing and reading skills; public speaking and listening skills; lobbying and negotiation skills, were enhanced.
+Since its inception, about five thousand (5,000) young people from across the globe have met to discuss some of the world’s toughest challenges whiles valuable skills such as leadership skills, researching and debating skills; writing and reading skills; public speaking and listening skills; lobbying and negotiation skills, were enhanced.
 The new operational direction of GIMUN enables our delegates to do more activities after the simulation exercises which are being organized annually.
 Throughout the year, advocacy and charitable projects and programs are organized.
 It enables our delegates to learn more beyond what happens at the conference grounds.
 Preparing press statements on pressing issues; organizing human empowerment workshops for other targeted groups; preparing cases to court on human right issues; and giving alms; and other forms of volunteerism to the needy in our society gives our delegates and officials more opportunity to do what the real UN does.

 GIMUN recognizes that education is an ongoing process and we will continue to learn as much from our partners as they learn from us.
 In this way, GIMUN will build its own capacity to implement programs in the most effective way possible.